3 Days of Coastal Adventure on a Budget in Jacksonville

 Bike trail in Sturgeon City Park

-Sample other liquors, wine and beer distilled in North Carolina at Duck’s Grille and Bar, where daily specials include beer flights, all-you-can-eat wings and fries, and free barside hors d'oeuvres.
+Sample other liquors, wine and beer distilled in North Carolina at Duck’s Grille and Bar, where highlights include beer flights, all-you-can-eat wings and fries on Mondays, and an extensive wine list.
 Entertainment – bands, karaoke and comedy – changes nightly.

-In addition to many free and inexpensive activities, Jacksonville offers several lodging options, from campsites to AirBnBs to new, nationally respected chain hotels for less than $150 per night.
+In addition to many free and affordable activities, Jacksonville offers several lodging options, from campsites to AirBnBs to nationally respected chain hotels.

 Day 2: Delve Into History on Land and Sea

-Head to Lejeune Memorial Gardens a few miles away and walk among touching memorials that honor Americans who made the ultimate sacrifice.
-Its Vietnam Memorial, for example, is the nation’s second largest and lists those missing, taken prisoner or killed in the war.
+Head to Lejeune Memorial Gardens less than a mile away and walk among touching memorials that honor Americans who made the ultimate sacrifice.
+The Vietnam Memorial, for example, is the nation’s second largest and lists those missing, taken prisoner or killed in the war.
 The Beirut Memorial honors the 273 Marines who gave the last full measure of devotion in Lebanon and Grenada in 1983.
 And the 9/11 Memorial is built around a World Trade Center girder that was delivered by a New York City fire engine.
+Adding to the experience in 2026 is the Carolina Museum of the Marine, which will honor the legacy of marines and sailors.

-Stop for lunch at Jeff’s Burgers, Dogs and Shakes, which serves hot dogs on toasted rolls and forms its burgers by hand.
-Its Paul Parker sandwich – roasted pork loin, bacon, Cheddar crisped on the flattop, lettuce, tomato and mayo – is legendary.
-Add hand-cut fries or onion rings and a handmade milkshake, and you’ll know why Southern Living magazine called it a must visit.
+Stop for lunch at Jeff’s Burgers, Dogs and Shakes, where unique flavor combinations on the burgers and dogs are the stars of the show.
+Add hand-cut fries and a milkshake, and you’ll see why Southern Living magazine called it a must visit.

 You also must visit the beach, with two great options only a 30-minute drive from Jacksonville.
-Head north for an afternoon in the historic fishing village of Swansboro and Hammocks Beach State Park, one of our state’s best spots to search for seashells.
+Head north for an afternoon in the historic fishing village of Swansboro and Hammocks Beach State Park, one of NC’s best spots to search for seashells.
 From April through October, a short ferry ride will take you from the mainland section of the park in Swansboro to Bear Island.
-(Please note: Bear Island's campsites and ferry service are closed through summer 2024 for a major construction project.)
+(Please note: Bear Island's campsites and ferry service are temporarily closed for a major construction project.)
 Or travel south from Jacksonville to North Topsail Beach for soft sand and quiet waters.

 Hammocks Beach State Park